Shruoho/Electric-Jellyfish-Fry/README.md

 # Electric-Jellyfish-Fry
- An unofficial website for japanese idol group Electric Jellysifh -Fry-
+ An unofficial website for japanese idol group Electric Jellyfish -Fry-

  Electric Jellyfish -fry- is a japanese idol group which debuted in December 2022.